 Meets and exceeds position requirements and anticipates organizational needs where innovation, collaboration, and creativity are required to sustain a competitive advantage and maximize profitability.

 Understands that every organization is a compilation of many sub-cultures, diverse goals, and personal objectives.
 Knows how to utilize that knowledge to obtain the best efforts of all employees for the benefit of the entire organization.

-Recognizes how behavior and group dynamics actually feeds or discourages group achievement and is able to motivate and get the best out of everyone.
+Recognizes how behavior and group dynamics actually feed or discourage group achievement and motivate and gets the best out of everyone.
 Believes that everyone wants to make a difference and know they are valued.

 Displays the strength and energy to keep moving forward even in the face of ambiguity and difficult challenges, ensuring that not only will they excel, but everyone around them will also.

 Here are 3 areas that can make the difference between mediocre performance and dominating a market segment: